Howjadoo/USAATools/README.md

 ## USAA_OrganizeStatements.ps1

-Organize downloaded USAA PDFs into a folder hierarchy like:
+Organize downloaded USAA PDFs into a folder hierarchy like this:

 * USAA Organized
    * 2019